anuj120377/GenreFy-Music-Genre-Classification/README.md

 I wanted to see if I could get solid accuracy using classical ML models, just by working smart with the features.

+### Dataset
+The dataset used is GTZAN (the famous GTZAN dataset, the MNIST of sounds)

+The GTZAN dataset contains 1000 audio files.
+Contains a total of 10 genres, each genre contains 100 audio files

+1.Blues

+2.Classical

+3.Country

+4.Disco

+5.Hip-hop

+6.Jazz

+7.Metal

+8.Pop

+9.Reggae

+10.Rock

+Genres original
+A compilation of ten genres, each with 100 audio recordings, each lasting 30 seconds (the famous GTZAN dataset, the MNIST of sounds)

+Images original
+Each audio file has a visual representation.
+Neural networks are one technique to classify data because they usually take in some form of picture representation.

+CSV files
+The audio files' features are contained within.
+Each song lasts for 30 seconds long has a mean and variance computed across several features taken from an audio file in one file.
+The songs are separated into 3 second audio files in the other file, which has the same format.

 **My Approach -**

 Feature Extraction: I focused on using extracted handcrafted audio features like: